emmett-framework/emmett/docs/dal/operations.md

 As you can see, the `insert` method of the table defined by the model will return directly the `id` of the inserted record, since no validation was performed.

 > **Note:**
-> Remember that if you're not in the request flow with the `Database` handler, you have to commit your changes to effectively have them written into the database.
+> Remember that if you're not in the request flow with the `Database` pipe, you have to commit your changes to effectively have them written into the database.

 ### Accessing the created record